Check back for when the program will be offered in the future. The 2021-2022 co-hort is full.

 Facilitator

-Nancy has represented CTE on numerous committees and workgroups, including the State Board of Education’s Graduation and the Standards, Assessment and Accountability Workgroups, the State Superintendent’s CT Advisory Council, the ODHE’s Ohio Technical Funding Committee, and the CTAG Credit Transfer Task Force.
+Nancy has represented CTE on numerous committees and workgroups, including the State Board of Education’s Graduation and the Standards, Assessment and Accountability Workgroups, the State Superintendent’s CT Advisory Council, ODHE’s Ohio Technical Funding Committee, and the CTAG Credit Transfer Task Force.
 Nancy also served on the BASA Legislative, Career and Technical, and the High Education committees.
 She has been a strong advocate for CTE and has testified before the Ohio General Assembly committees on a variety of issues.

-Nancy earned her Ph.D. and M.A. from The Ohio State University.
+Nancy earned her PhD and MA from The Ohio State University.
 Her B.A. and teacher certification were from Marietta College.
 She earned her superintendent’s license through Ashland University.

 Expected Results